 I love having a big family.
 We’ve always been a tight-knit group in the Schaffer fam, but all of us became even closer over the last two years of the pandemic.
 That said, it doesn’t mean my kids don’t get into it from time to time.
 There are times I definitely want to pull my hair out, I haven’t put on makeup in days, and most of my time is spent listening to my kids blasting music and screaming.
-But truly, at its core, I know this is making us all stronger and closer.
-When nothing makes sense, there is my family reminding me to pause, be grateful for what we have and embrace our time together.
+But truly, at its core, I know these past couple of years have made us all stronger and closer.
+Even on the craziest of days, there is my family, reminding me to pause, be grateful for what we have and embrace our time together.
 Here’s how I teach my kids to support, uplift, and cheer on one other!

 Hugs can do great amounts of good, especially for children.—Diana, Princess of Wales